Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Close and relaunch Google Chrome and check for any improvements.

-After clearing the cache data, you will be logged out of all the websites you are logged in and you might need to sign in again.
+After clearing the cache data, you will be logged out of all the websites you are logged in to, and you might need to sign in again.

-3. Reset browser settings
+4. Reset the browser settings

-- Click the Chrome menu (three dots) and select Settings
+- Click the Chrome menu (three dots) and select Settings.

-- Click on Advanced to expand the section
+- Click on Advanced to expand the section.

-- Under “Reset and clean up” click on Reset Settings
+- Under Reset and clean up click on Reset Settings.

-- Click on Reset Settings again to confirm the action
+- Click on Reset Settings again to confirm the action.

 Resetting the browser settings will restore any changes made by third-party apps that might be causing the Chrome change password issue.

-Google Chrome only asks users to change the password if it suspects any abnormal behavior with your Google Account.
-Make sure you change your Google Account password before attempting any other steps to secure your account.
+Google Chrome only asks users to change the password if it suspects any abnormal behavior with their Google Account.

 Were you ever persistently asked by Google to change your password?
 Tell us how you solved this issue in the comments section below.